 Emirates Flights to Italy and Greece

-Emirates flies two “fifth-freedom” routes between the U.S. and Europe – flights between two countries where the operating airline is not based in either of them.
+Emirates flies two “fifth-freedom” routes – flights between two countries where the operating airline is not based in either of them – connecting the U.S. and Europe.
 If you’re looking for flights to Italy or Greece, you’ll want to have these two routes on your radar.

 - New York (JFK) to Milan (MXP)